pauljrhodes/ramblers-library/architecture.md

 ---

-## 14. Maintainers' notes (operational debugging)
+## 13. Maintainers' notes (operational debugging)

 ### 13.1 Debugging “no walks” or “stale walks”
-- Confirm which adapter was selected (`RJsonwalksSourcewalksmanager` vs area variant).【F:jsonwalks/sourcewalksmanagerarea.php†L23-L48】【F:jsonwalks/sourcewalksmanager.php†L13-L176】
+- Confirm which adapter was selected (`RJsonwalksSourcewalksmanager` vs area variant).
 - Check cache presence/age and whether WM requests are failing and falling back to cached artefacts (see §6).
-- If enabling organisation delta checks, remember the groups endpoint can be slow and is treated as experimental.【F:jsonwalks/wm/feed.php†L57-L70】【F:jsonwalks/wm/organisation.php†L5-L57】
+- If enabling organisation delta checks, remember the groups endpoint can be slow and is treated as experimental.

 ### 13.2 Debugging “map loads but no markers”
-- Validate the presenter is calling `registerWalks()` or setting `RLeafletMap::setDataObject()` (see §7).【F:leaflet/map.php†L26-L32】【F:leaflet/script.php†L153-L164】
+- Validate the presenter is calling `registerWalks()` or setting `RLeafletMap::setDataObject()` (see §7).
-- Confirm scripts/styles were enqueued via `RLoad` and required plugins are enabled.【F:leaflet/script.php†L52-L151】【F:load/load.php†L3-L24】
+- Confirm scripts/styles were enqueued via `RLoad` and required plugins are enabled.

 ---
 _End of merged document._